Brettaten/CBuilder/README.md

 # CBuilder

-## NOTE: Still under development

-## A simple builder for c, that is able to create and compile a project automatically
+## A simple builder and test framework for c, that is able to create and compile a project automatically

 # Features